gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.ProjectileModelExt.md

 ## ProjectileModelExt.RemoveFilter<T>(this ProjectileModel) Method

-Adds a new filter to this projectile model
+Removes the first filter of the given type from this projectile model

 ```csharp
 public static void RemoveFilter<T>(this ProjectileModel projectile)